fixie-ai/fixie-sdk-js/docs/agents.md

 ## CodeShotAgent

-The base class for agents in Fixie is [`CodeShotAgent`][fixieai.agents.code_shot.codeshotagent].
+The base class for agents in Fixie is [`CodeShotAgent`][fixieai.agents.code_shot.CodeShotAgent].
 This class handles communication with the Fixie platform via the [Agent Protocol](agent-protocol.md) and provides a simple API for registering functions that can be invoked by the few-shot examples used by the agent.

 A typical `CodeShotAgent` structure looks like this: